MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package-MSI-VM.md

 Optionally:
 - Check the box under **Sign package**, browse to and select your .pfx certificate file.
 If the certificate is password protected, type the password in the password box.
 You can also set this as a default in your settings, which will save you some steps each time you convert.
+  - When signing, you can optionally add a **timestamp** to your certificate so that the validity of your certificate can outlast its expiration date.
+The accepted format is an RFC 3161 [time stamp server URL](https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool).
 - Check the box under **Use installer arguments** and enter the desired argument in the provided field.
 This field accepts any string.

 ## Packaging method